 Smart buyers do not automatically assume they can get a condo loan on any condo they want to buy.
-For example, Sherry, not her real name, thought she had landed the perfect high-rise condo in East Sacramento.
-The price was right.
-The location was perfect.
-The view was magnificent.
+For example, Sherry (not her real name) thought she had landed the perfect high-rise condo in East Sacramento.
+The price was right, the location was perfect, and the view was magnificent.
 Sherry did not expect her lender to refuse to make a loan because lenders had previously made loans on other condos in the building.

 But her lender denied the loan because there were no recent comparable sales over the past 3 months in the building.
 The appraiser would not use any other comparable sales in the neighborhood other than those in the building, and none existed.
 None during the past three months, anyway.

 Welcome to the world of condo loan rules.
-Not only do the rules for a condo loan vary greatly between FHA loans and conventional loans, but each lender's investor may have their own set of rules, called overlays.
+Not only do the rules for a condo loan vary greatly between FHA loans and conventional loans, but also each lender's investor may have her own set of rules (called overlays).
 Unlike a single-family home loan, condo loans are different, and not every condominium project qualifies.